Using MATLAB inside the Engee Function block

 mat"cnt(1)"

 As we can see, the function works correctly every time we call it.
-With the parameter rst=0 the counter is incremented, and with rst=1 it is reset.
+With the parameter rst=0, the counter increases, and with rst=1 it is reset.

-Now that we have tested the function itself, let's add an auxiliary function to run the model and create a model where we will apply this counter.
+Now that we have tested the function itself, we will add an auxiliary function to run the model and create a model in which we will apply this counter.

 function run_model( name_model)